Is Atlassian Intelligence the same as Rovo? A 2025 deep dive

 Frequently asked questions

 They are distinctly different.
-Atlassian Intelligence is the underlying AI capability integrated within Atlassian Cloud products, whereas Rovo is a new, standalone AI product built on top of Atlassian Intelligence, designed for company-wide knowledge unification.
+Atlassian Intelligence is the underlying AI capability integrated within Atlassian Cloud products, whereas Rovo is a new product built on top of Atlassian Intelligence, designed for knowledge unification across your company.

 Rovo relies on Atlassian Intelligence for its advanced AI features like Rovo Chat and Agents.
 If you only have a Standard plan (without Atlassian Intelligence), Rovo's functionality will be limited mainly to Rovo Search.